Hermetic Programming: Parameterizing Access to State

 Figure 1.
 Illustration of hermetic vs non-hermetic functions.
 Non-hermetic functions are hard-wired to state.

 It is interaction with state that makes a function impure, not access.
 The most widely accepted definition of purity is referential transparency: an expression can be replaced by its value in any program context without changing observable3 behavior.
-A function fails referential transparency when evaluation observably interacts with external state: either it affects state, or it returns different outputs for the same inputs because it is affected by state.
+A function fails referential transparency when evaluation interacts with observable state: either it affects state, or it returns different outputs for the same inputs because it is affected by state.

 So hermeticity is stricter than purity in some ways (it forbids access to non-parameterized state), and less strict in others (it permits interaction).